-- 1. GERB products would not anymore allow a fully independent validation of GCMs, - 2. the latter would rely on an external data source which could be unavailable, thus resulting in delayed processing (near-realtime constraint), - 3. the quality of these ancillary data could not be guaranteed over long time period due to NWP software updates, and therefore bias could be introduced in the thermal cloud mask (release of consistent product datasets), - 4. the overhead in terms of implementation complexity would be prohibitive.
+1. GERB products would not anymore allow a fully independent validation of GCMs,

+- 2. the latter would rely on an external data source which could be unavailable, thus resulting in delayed processing (near-realtime constraint), - 3. the quality of these ancillary data could not be guaranteed over long time period due to NWP software updates, and therefore bias could be introduced in the thermal cloud mask (release of consistent product datasets), 4. the overhead in terms of implementation complexity would be prohibitive.

 Instead, we decided to develop a simple but robust method which can be independently applied to the 3 thermal SEVIRI channels: 8.7, 10.8 and 12 μ m.
-The suggested method is similar to the composite clearsky visible reflectance algorithm [3] in a sense that we are considering time-series of 60 days measurements at the same time of day and at the pixel-level.
-Therefore we are maintaining the native spatial (3 km at nadir) and temporal (15 minutes) samplings of SEVIRI.
+The suggested method is considering time-series of 60 days measurements at the same time of day and at the pixel-level.
+Therefore we are maintaining the native spatial (3) km at nadir) and temporal (15 minutes) samplings of SEVIRI.
 This selected approach implicitly considers that clearsky conditions will at least occur once over this 60 days time period.